 If the durable medical equipment or prosthetic device or hearing aid is covered by MIC, but the model you select is not MIC's standard model, you will be responsible for the cost difference.
+A standard model is defined durable medical equipment that meets the minimum specifications prescribed for your needs.

 Diabetic equipment and supplies, other than insulin pumps and the equipment and supplies related to insulin pumps, are covered under the Prescription Drug section of this Policy.

 - In-network benefits apply to durable medical equipment and certain related supplies and prosthetic services prescribed by a physician and received from a network durable medical equipment provider, and hearing aids as described in 4. in the table in this section when prescribed by a network provider. - To request a list of network durable medical equipment providers, call Customer Service at one of the telephone numbers listed inside the front cover. - Out-of-network benefits apply to durable medical equipment and certain related supplies and prosthetic services prescribed by a physician and received from a non-network provider.
-Out-of-network benefits also apply to hearing aids as described in 4. in the table in this section.
-There is not an out-of-pocket maximum that applies to these charges.
-In addition to the deductible and coinsurance described for out-of-network benefits, you are responsible for charges in excess of the non-network provider reimbursement amount.
-Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.